 All children work at different levels in different subjects depending on their strengths.
 They also work at different rates.
 Our staff plan carefully to ensure that this is taken into account so that all children have an opportunity to progress.
-During 15 / 16 our school will be exploring the use of a ‘mastery approach’ to maths in order to raise standards.
+We teach using a mastery approach; in maths we use same day intervention within lessons to ensure all children are supported and challenged.

-Download the school calculation policy here – Calculations Policy revised 9th Dec 2015
+Download the school calculation policy here – Calculations Policy reviewed April 19